Vinylon: 1939: colonial introduction

 Between the years 1910 to 1945, Korea was ruled as a Japanese colony.
 This fact forced the integration of Korea into the Japanese empire's economic and political spheres.
 Thus, after the Second Sino-Japanese War began in 1937, Korea was integrated into the Japanese war effort.
 It was amid Japan's efforts towards creating a more scientific and technologically advanced country for the war when a team of researchers worked to fabricate Vinylon.

 The first successful creation of Vinylon was in 1939, by a Kyoto University research team in Japan, using petroleum as the feedstock.

 However, Vinylon was later brought to North Korea by Ri Sung-gi, one of the researchers of the Kyoto University team, amid North Korean campaign aimed at the recruitment of scientists and engineers from South Korea in the period following Korea's liberation from Japan in 1945.
 He was working as a professor at Seoul National University at the time.
-During the Korean War, when Seoul was occupied by the Korean People's Army, Ri was offered a research position in North Korea.
-Ri Sung-gi accepted and defected to the North.
+During the Korean War, when Seoul was occupied by the Korean People's Army, Ri was offered a research position in North Korea, which he accepted.
 He found a way to produce Vinylon from coal.

 1961: Vinylon City, Hungnam

 After the liberation of Korea in 1945, North Korea was under Soviet occupation and thus provided with aid by the Soviets as a means to stabilize the country.
 Beginning at the end of the Korean War in 1953, the Soviet Union, China, and other communist countries began actively providing foreign aid to North Korea.
 Therefore, the North Korean economy heavily depended on aid from other socialist countries.

 However, in the 1960s, the aid from the Soviet Union decreased.
 North Korea was no longer receiving aid in the form of grants, but loans.
 Hence, the North Korean leadership decided to accelerate efforts towards developing a self-sufficient economy.
 This resulted in the full mobilization of domestic resources.
 Beginning in 1961, North Korea launched its First Seven-Year Economic Development Plan, which focused on technological innovations, cultural revolution, improvement of living standards, modernization of the economy, and the facilitation of trade and international economic cooperation.
 As a result, the North Korean government decided to develop the vinylon industry and build the February 8 Vinylon Complex, nicknamed Vinylon City.

-In the early stages of North Korea's history, the government under Kim Il-sung and the official "Juche" (self-reliance) ideology promoted the idea that the only way to reach the goal of economic independence was through heavy machine industry.
+In the early stages of North Korea's history, the government under Kim Il Sung and the official "Juche" (self-reliance) ideology promoted the idea that the only way to reach the goal of economic independence was through heavy machine industry.
 The manufacturing of vinylon was therefore taken as a step towards developing North Korea as a modern industrial state.
 With such an appeal to nationalism, the North Korean government mobilized its citizens for constructing and supporting a new vinylon factory, called Vinylon City.